pachyderm/pachyderm/doc/cookbook/splitting.md

    $ cat /pfs/data/users/* | sudo -u postgres psql
    ```

-   By using the glob pattern `/*` this code loads each raw PostgreSQL chunk
+   By using the glob pattern `/*`, this code loads each raw PostgreSQL chunk
    into your PostgreSQL instance for processing by your pipeline.

    **Tip:** For this use case, you might want to use `--target-file-datums` or
-   `--target-file-bytes` because you might want to run your queries
+   `--target-file-bytes` because these commands enable your queries to run
    against many rows at a time.